 Compensatory damages: Out-of-pocket expenses and other compensatory damages caused by workplace discrimination or harassment to which you as an employee were exposed.

-Federal laws in the U.S. limit the amount of punitive and compensatory damages in a California wrongful termination claims.
+Federal laws in the U.S. limit the amount of punitive and compensatory damages in California wrongful termination claims.
 They cannot exceed $300,000 depending on the size of your employer’s business and other factors.
-Your wrongful termination attorney will be able to assess the business, it's assets, your claim and give you an estimate.
+Your Los Angeles Wrongful Termination Attorney will be able to assess the business, its assets, and your claim and give you an estimate.